 Figure Out Your Costs

 You want to make sure that you are taking into consideration all of your costs beginning with all of your direct ones including everything that you spent in order to develop either the item or service.
-Afterword, figure out how much your variable cost is by taking the sum of everything including materials and packaging supplies such as ldpe sheets, to name a few.
+Afterwards, figure out how much your variable cost is by taking the sum of everything including materials and packaging supplies such as ldpe sheets, to name a few.
 Shop used packaging equipment with HP Packaging’s extensive library.
 Keep in mind that the more items that you either create or sell, the greater your variable costs will be.
 Then, you will want to figure out the percentage of the fixed costs that your item needs to be able to cover, including things such as rent and wages, for example.
 Finally, sum up all of the costs and then divide that total by the volume so that you can figure out what the unit break-even point is.

 Figure out the Best Pricing Strategy for You